Safe Storage of Substances Campaign

 You already store things like cleaning supplies and dangerous tools in a safe place away from kids.
 Treat substances the same way.
 Lock marijuana, alcohol, medications, and cigarettes and vaping products in a cabinet, box, or drawer.

-- 25% of Seattle 10th graders that report drinking alcohol say they took it from home without permission-Healthy Youth Survey, 2018
+• 25% of Seattle 8th and 10th graders that got alcohol in the past 30 days report they took it from home without permission – Healthy Youth Survey, 2021

 2. Keep track and dispose

 Know the types and amounts of substances you have.
 Get rid of medications that are no longer needed or expired.
-Find a drop-box near you at: takebackyourmeds.org
+Find a substance drop-box near you.

-- Among elementary-aged children, ibuprofen is the substance most commonly used to harm themselves or attempt suicide-Washington Poison Center, 2018
+• Among elementary-aged children, antidepressants and acetaminophen are the substances most commonly used to harm themselves or attempt suicide-Washington Poison Center, 2022

-- Prescription stimulants (Ritalin, Adderall) are the most misused prescription drugs by Seattle 10th and 12th graders-Healthy Youth Survey, 2018
+• Over the counter drugs (like cough syrup or cold medicine) are the most misused medications by Seattle 10th and 12th graders-Healthy Youth Survey, 2021

 3. Talk with youth

 Help youth make healthy decisions.
 Talk about substance use and set clear expectations.
-Get tips on how to have these conversations at starttalkingnow.org/parents
+Get tips on how to have these conversations.

-- Kids who learn about the risks of alcohol and other drugs at home are less likely to use them.
-85% of Washington 10th graders who report having clear family rules about alcohol and drugs don’t drink-Healthy Youth Survey, 2018
+• Kids who learn about the risks of alcohol and other drugs at home are less likely to use them.
+Only 57% of Seattle 10th graders report talking with their parents in the past year about not using marijuana-Healthy Youth Survey, 2021